Adjust Physical Counts and Inventory Values in QuickBooks 2013

-Use the Adjustment Type box to indicate what you’re adjusting.
+Use the Adjustment Type drop-down list to indicate what you’re adjusting.

 You can adjust the quantity or the value of both the quantity and the value of the items you’re holding in inventory.
-Just select the appropriate entry from the Adjustment Type box: Quantity, Total Value, or Quantity and Total Value.
+Just select the appropriate entry from the Adjustment Type drop-down list: Quantity, Total Value, or Quantity and Total Value.

 Use the Adjustment Date box to record the date of your physical count.